lwindolf/liferea/README.md

 _Compiling from Tarball_

 If you do not like version control systems you might want to compile Liferea from a release tarball.
-Those are supplied at our project homepage (http://lzone.de/liferea).
-After you downloaded it extract it like this:
+Those are supplied in the Github release tracker (https://github.com/lwindolf/liferea/releases).
+After you download a release extract it like this:

     tar jxvf liferea-1.11.0.tar.bz2

-After unpacking run the standard autotools commands:
+After extracting run the standard autotools commands:

     ./configure
     make